dotnetrdf/dotnetrdf/README.md

 dotNetRDF is developed by the following people:

  - Rob Vesse
+ - Tomasz Pluskiewicz
  - Ron Michael Zettlemoyer
+ - Max
  - Khalil Ahmed
- - Graham Moore
- - Tomasz Pluskiewicz
  - Samu Lang
+ - Giacomo Citi

 dotNetRDF also benefits from many community contributors who contribute in the form of bug reports, patches, suggestions and other feedback, please see the [Acknowledgements](https://github.com/dotnetrdf/dotnetrdf/blob/master/Acknowledgments.txt) file for a full list.